Stress Awareness Month: The Effects of Stress on Women

-While the battle against stress is never ending, minimizing its occurrence and severity doesn’t have to be all work and no play.
-That’s right, reducing stress can actually be…enjoyable and erotic!
-We took a little extra time to go over the research and we were surprised by what we found and decided we just couldn’t hold back sharing it with you.
-We’ve rounded up both sexy and strange and unexpected ways you can reduce stress.
+While the battle against stress is never-ending, minimizing how often you experience it and the severity with which you experience it doesn’t have to be all work and no play.
+That’s right, reducing stress can actually be…erotic!
+My research uncovered both unexpected and incredibly sensual approaches to reduce stress.
 And you are going to love them!

 So you don’t have a lover.
 No problem.
 As it turns out, research says masturbating is a great way to reduce stress.
 Masturbating causes the release of dopamine, a chemical associated with pleasure.
 Just a tiny dose goes a long way toward lifting your spirits and putting you in a good mood.
 Additionally, making love to yourself releases oxytocin during orgasm, which lowers cortisol levels.
 Cortisol is also known as the stress hormone.

 Additionally, while having sex with a partner is super fun, it comes with risks that can heighten stress.
-Masturbation is a stress-free way to get all of the benefits sex has to offer, with out the stress.
-Another, not-to-shabby benefit, is that masturbating is associated with better sleep, which is essential for lowering stress.
+Masturbation is a stress-free way to get all of the benefits sex has to offer, without the stress.
+Another, not-too-shabby benefit, is that masturbating is associated with better sleep, which is essential for lowering stress.

 Need a little help getting motivated to get yourself off.
 Pamper yourself with a new sex toy and then go have some fun.